MySQLi is an improved version of MySQL.

-If you are using MySQL version 4.3 or newer, then it is recommended to use MySQLi Extension.
+If you are using MySQL version 4.3 or newer, then it is recommended using MySQLi Extension.

-MySQL related extensions of PHP provide an interface between programming language and database.
+MySQL related extensions of PHP provide an interface between a programming language and a database.
 MySQLi extension is included in PHP version 5 and later.
 It gives various advantages over MySQL extension, as MySQLi supports prepared statements, multiple statements, transactions etc.

 PHP has three main extensions to connect to the MySQL Database Server.

 - It provides both procedural and object-oriented Interface.
 The procedure interface has functions to perform tasks similarly as old MySQL provides.
 In PHP MySQLi, 'mysqli' prefix is used in the place of 'mysql' prefix, like - mysqli_connect, mysqli_fetch_object.
 The object-oriented way requires to instantiate the class first and then call methods.
 The object-oriented is the most recommended way.

 - MySQLi supports prepared statements.
 Using the prepared statements, instead of passing data to a query, we can later bind it and execute the query.
 This process helps to prevent from SQL Injection attack.

 - Using MySQLi, we can execute multiple queries all together.
 This improves the performance of execution.

 - It supports complex transaction statements that have multiple insert queries to execute together.